kamilaworonicz-ba/physics-product-launch/case-study.md

 - rebuilding the external author and consultant team,
 - agreeing budgets with authors, consultants and the focus panel,
 - revising the textbook layout with a DTP specialist and discussing teachers' feedback with the layout's original author,
+- editing the material itself, together with the team: text, photos and illustrations,
 - preparing sample materials for the promotions team,
 - coordinating authors, consultants, graphic designers, DTP and the video producer,
 - overseeing the supplementary print and digital content and its digital publication in the CMS.